 5. One last thing that might be stopping your pots from working is Clay Soil.

 Solution: Clay soil can be particularly frustrating, but you can improve it by planting a Compot in it.
 You first must dig a slightly deeper hole.
-Fill the bottom of the hole with a cheap potting mix.
-Plant your pot and backfill with the cheap potting mix.
+Fill the bottom of the hole with twigs and small branches broken up.
+Plant your pot and backfill with cheap potting mix if you have no excess soil.
 Then you must add worms to the outside of the Compot in the potting mix.
 The worms will move in and out of the pot as the food becomes available for them to eat and they will slowly mix their casting in with the clay.
 It will take time, but it does happen.
-You may find you need a few more pots than other people and you might need to move them around the garden – say once a year if you want to.
+You may find you need a few more pots than other people, and you might need to move them around the garden – say once a year if you want to, or every 3 or 6 months.
+All depends on how much work you want to make for yourself.
 Plus, you may need to rotate letting one sit and cleaning it out every one to three months.

 You can also add moist shredded paper with the potting mix around the pots or cover with shredded bamboo.
 The worms will carry the shredded bamboo deep down into the clay.
-The bamboo takes a long time to decompose but makes a big difference to the texture of your clay and will slowly help improve it.
-The Bamboo is a great ground cover as well because it takes so long to decompose, does not matt together like grass clippings, so allows easy access for water and therefore keeps the soil moist as well.
+The bamboo takes a long time to decompose (as will the twigs and small branches) but makes a big difference to the texture of your clay and will slowly help improve it.
+The Bamboo is a great ground cover as well because it takes so long to decompose, does not matt together like grass clippings, so allows easy access for water and therefore keeps the soil moist as well, and it looks neat and tidy in the garden.

-Alternately you can add the Shredded Bamboo into the hole first (or paper, grass clippings etc) then put your Compot on top of the Shredded Bamboo.
+Alternately you can add the Shredded Bamboo into the hole first (or paper or grass clippings, but twigs are the best) then put your Compot on top of the Shredded Bamboo.
 Essentially you are speeding up the process that the worms would accomplish when they take the shredded bamboo deep down to the base of the Compot thus improving the aeration, texture and structure of the clay or sand.
+Shredded Bamboo costs money so for me I use twigs that are plentiful and free in my garden.

 Like the worm farm, this is a matter of opinion.
 But again, it has many advantages over traditional composting systems.